Large Model Accuracy Optimization Guide

 enable_sdrop

-Whether to enable the sdrop method
+Whether to enable the sdrop (drop implementation) method

 moe-token-drop-policy: position

-moe-pad-expert-input-to-capacity: True.
+moe-pad-expert-input-to-capacity: True

 router_dense_type

-Decide on the expert's dense layer
+Decide the expert sense layer

 use_fused_ops_topkrouter